-Presents concepts in the areas of solution properties, chemical kinetics, chemical equilibrium, acid-base and ionic equilibrium, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.
+Presents concepts in the areas of solution properties, chemical kinetics, chemical equilibrium, acid-base and ionic equilibrium, thermodynamics, and electrochemistry.
 This course emphasizes problem solving skills and descriptive contents for these topics.
 Laboratory experiments demonstrate qualitative and quantitative analytical techniques.
-Prerequisite: CHE 111 AND MAT 121.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-SC1.